 The benefit of this is simple.
-Even if you accomplish little else that day, you can be happy with the knowledge that you did something important.
-Also, by doing the most difficult thing first, everything else will be easier.
+Even if you accomplish little else that day, you can be happy knowing that you did something important.
+Also, by doing the most challenging thing first, everything else will be easier.

 7. Rest or Meditate

 When setting up a routine, it can be easy to forget the most important activity: resting.
-Humans simply aren’t built for working all day, every day without a break.
-If you don’t consider this in your routine, there is a danger that you will lose energy and enthusiasm all together and burn out, thereby killing your productivity altogether.
+Humans aren’t built for working all day, every day without a break.
+If you don’t consider this in your routine, there is a danger that you will lose energy and enthusiasm altogether and burn out, thereby killing your productivity altogether.